tramxme/dev-env-setup/README.md

      + Select font in the font books
      + iterm > Preferences > Profiles > Text > Change Font (choose the
 downloaded one)
-     + Update .vimrc to use the downloaded font
+     + Update .vimrc (and .gvimrc to apply to macvim - check the fontname) to use the downloaded font
+     + When set colorscheme, make sure colorscheme is present in .janus/vim-airline/autoload/airline/themes (if not, download from the repo)

 # Setup Apache, PHP, PHPmyadmin